miketr90/sample-java-spring-api/README.md

 ## Security

-- The API uses Spring Security with Basic Authentication
 - Passwords are stored in the database using BCrypt encoding
 - Endpoints are secured to ensure users can only access their own data